UMass-Rescue/RescueBox/src/face-detection-recognition/README.md

 - set up .env in root directory of FaceMatch with the following variables
     - DATABASE_DIRECTORY = path to directory of images to be uploaded to database
     - QUERIES_DIRECTORY = path to directory of images to be queried
-    - CHROMA_HOST= the host for the chromaDB server
-    - CHROMA_PORT= portnumber for the chromaDB server

 # Usage